-On average, tornadoes kill 80 and injure 1,500 people a year.
-Most of these people die because they don't leave their mobile homes or their automobiles for shelter.
+On average, tornadoes kill 80 and injure 1,500 people a year in the United States.
+Most of these people die because they don’t leave their mobile homes or their automobiles for shelter.
 Flying debris causes the most deaths and injuries.

 Although they’re usually associated with spring, tornadoes have been reported in Wisconsin in every month except February.